k3street/chat_me/README.md

 ### Basic Chat
 - Simply type your robot building questions in the chat interface
 - The AI will provide detailed, technical answers about hardware, software, and assembly

+### Voice Interaction
+- Click the microphone button (🎤) to record your question
+- The AI will transcribe your speech and provide both text and audio responses
+- Toggle "Voice Mode" in the header for continuous voice conversations
+- Supports OpenAI's Whisper for speech-to-text and TTS for audio responses

 ### Document Upload
 - Click the upload button (📎) to upload relevant documents